11 Main Classroom Management Strategies and Their Tools

 1. Establish Routines and Procedures

-Routines, as we’ve talked about, are truly fundamental.
-They practically answer the “What do I do?” question for students in nearly every classroom situation.
-This consistent predictability is so important, as it really helps to reduce anxiety and confusion among learners.
-It tends to work well across different age groups.
+They provide students with answers to “What do I do?” in nearly every classroom situation.
+This consistency and predictability are so important because it really helps to reduce the anxiety and confusion for learners.
+It generally works well across different age groups.

 From entering the room smoothly to knowing how to ask for assistance, having really clear procedures is just key to a smooth day.
 This kind of structure actually frees up students’ mental energy, allowing them to focus on learning rather than constantly trying to figure out what they are supposed to be doing.